paolanicola/paonicola-web/README.md

 > React frontend project used for ecommerce and appointments management.

 ## Installation Steps.

+Duplicate the root file ".env-sample" and rename it to ".env" only.

+Edit ".env" file and add the corresponding environment variables (i.e: the API base URL).

 ### `yarn install`

 Will install the dependencies

 ### `yarn start`